DunedinJS/dunedin-modern-javascript/README.md

 * features from the ES6/ES2015 and ES7/ES2016 specs &mdash; most of these are supported by current browsers or can be polyfilled
 * proposed and draft features which can already be used with transpilers such as Babel or TypeScript

+## Engagement

+We're looking for any suggestions of what you, the JavaScript community would like to learn about or present.
+All levels of experience from 'never touched it' to 'guru' are valuable as is feedback about what works best.

+This is a "living document" so please raise an issue, or open a pull request if you notice any problems or would like to contribute.

+Many topics listed are just suggestions so it would be great to have contributions from people interested in specific areas.
+Suggestions of other topics are most welcome.

 ## Workshops